Richard Ortoli of Ortoli Rosenstadt: The Power of Flexibility; How I Was Able To Pivot To A New Exciting Opportunity Because Of The Pandemic

 “Instead of complaining about having the rug pulled out from under you, you should learn to dance on a moving rug — P.S.
 The rug is always moving.”

-This quote illustrates for me the importance of realizing that you must always be adaptable and flexible.
+This quote illustrates for me the importance of always being adaptable and flexible.

 To me, this quote is about finding your rhythm in life despite what may come along.
 You have to learn to move through life rather than remain stagnant.
 In other words, don’t hold your position, or you will fall over.